burgess-lab-tamu/SASA-TX/README.md

 column 3: buired area for this residue

-higher % buried (column 2) and higher buried ared (column 3) suggest a more important residue in the targeted protein-protein interactions.
+higher % buried (column 2) and higher buried ared (column 3) suggest a more important residue in the targeted protein-protein interactions. an example output is attached as a csv file.